-In Section 2.2.2 on Page 12 you already tested the demo project called line_in_2_line_out which simply copies the signal from the LINE IN input to the LINE OUT output.
+In Section 2.2.2 you already tested the demo project called line\in\2\line\out which simply copies the signal from the LINE IN input to the LINE OUT output.
 This demo program uses polling-based input.

 2.4.1 Interrupt-based Input